 Overview and Crank Baits

-Second option crank bait.
+Second option: crank bait.
 Pull slow 1 mph.
 Fun is casting them.
 Get in shallow early.
 In water spots, you need to get the bait that gets where they are.
 If 6 ft of water you need to get down.
 Throw a 9 Berkeley Hit Stick.
 Turn the handle very slow.
 Many culverts are 18 in to 2 ft.
 Throw a high rider again slow.
 You should pause and twitch.
 Visualize a fish following the bait.
-If you just draw it in why would I bite that.
-Need to try different style retrieve on second and third cast to spot.
+If you just draw it in, why would I bite that.
+Need to try different style retrieve on the second and third cast to spot.